tarunraheja84/python_email_api/README.md

 <h2>Tarun's Python Email API</h1>

 This is a simple Python Flask API for sending emails conveniently using a POST request.
-It's built to make sending emails programmatically easy and hassle-free.
+It's built by Tarun to make sending emails programmatically easy and hassle-free.

 <h3>How to Use</h3>

 <h4>Endpoint</h4>

-POST <a href="https://python-email-api.vercel.app" target="_blank" rel="noopener noreferrer">`https://python-email-api.vercel.app/`</a>
+POST <a href="https://tarun-email-api.onrender.com" target="_blank" rel="noopener noreferrer">`https://tarun-email-api.onrender.com`</a>

 <h4>Request Body</h4>